kabanero-io/codewind-che/README.md

 > You can also use the provided `build.sh` script to build and package in one step.

+## Installing on Kabanero

+Prerequisites: Kabanero on Kubernetes (see the [requirements](https://github.com/kabanero-io/roadmap/blob/master/README.md#kabanero-foundation-in-a-kubernetes-cluster-prerequisites))

+Follow the instructions [here](https://www.eclipse.org/codewind/installoncloud.html) to setup a Codewind-ready install of Che, but with one difference:

+At step #3 under the section "Setting up OKD and OpenShift", replace the command

+`Deploy Che with ./deploy_che.sh`

+With

+`Deploy Che with ./deploy_che.sh --image-che=kabanero-che:latest`

 ## References

 This repo is created based on the following: